 (5) Martialization, with study of how military culture, military might, and military expertise may take on greater or lesser importance in a given presidential administration.

-Each of the five topics is quite broad, but the assigned readings and film will focus our attention and provide a common foundation for our discussions and inquiries.
+Each of the five topics is quite broad, but the assignments will focus our attention and provide a common foundation for our discussions and inquiries.
 Accordingly, there is no expectation that students will have engaged in any prior study of these topics.
 Students will, however, be expected to actively participate and contribute, and should appreciate that our inquiries will undoubtedly invite consideration of sensitive and controversial questions (which we will, of course, address with civility and respect).

 Dates, Times, and Expected Locations:

-Classes will take place at the instructor’s home in Westwood (1.4 miles south of the Law School), at the following dates and times:
+Classes will take place at the instructor’s home, at the following dates and times: